highlights

 But after failing to achieve European success with the Old Lady, Ronaldo decided that at 36 years of age it was the right time to head back home.
 Therefore, in the same transfer window that saw Messi leave Barcelona in favor of PSG, Ronaldo made a sensational return to Man Utd.

 The club was not in the same spot it was when he left, but Ronaldo was one of the few bright spots in the 2021-22 season.
 Even so, he ended up leaving the club in controversial fashion as he blasted the coaching staff and front office before terminating his contract.
-Shockingly, Ronaldo signed a massive contract with Saudi Arabian side Al-Nassr after the 2022 World Cup.
+After the 2022 World Cup, Cristiano Ronaldo became a new player for Al Nassr.

 Be the first to know when we are live